Limited Improvement of Connectivity in Scale-Free Networks by Increasing the Power-Law Exponent: Calculation methods for the robustness and the lengths of the shortest loops in SF networks

 \subsection{Robustness index $R$ against attacks}

-To evaluate the robustness of connectivity against malcious attacks, we consider typical node removals of recalculated degrees \cite{albert2000error}, betweenness centralities \cite{holme2002attack}, and belief-propagation (BP) attacks \cite{mugisha2016identifying}.
-In recalculated degrees attacks, the node with the highest degree is iteratively removed.
-Recalculated betweenness centralities attacks iteratively remove the node with the highest betweenness centrality.
-Recalculated BP attacks are expected to be the most destructive by the equivalence of decycling and dismantling problems \cite{alfredo2016network}.
-Because they destroy loops by approximately selecting the targeted nodes in the minimum Feedback Vertex Set (FVS) \cite{Karp1972reducibility,zhou2013spin}, which are necessary to form loops.
-After removing a target node by BP attack, if some nodes belong in a dangling subtree, they are obviously not candidates of FVS.
-Thus, except such dangling subtrees, the calculations of BP are performed in the 2-core, whose nodes have more than or equal degree 2.
-Of course, these nodes in a subtree are not removed until the absence of nodes of FVS.
+To evaluate the robustness of connectivity against malcious attacks, we consider typical node removals of recalculated degrees (hub) \cite{albert2000error}, betweenness centralities \cite{holme2002attack}, and belief-propagation (BP) attacks \cite{mugisha2016identifying}.
+In recalculated degrees attacks, the node with the highest degree (know as hub node) is iteratively removed.
+Recalculated betweenness centralities attacks iteratively remove the node with the highest betweenness centrality, while recalculated BP attacks iteratively remove the node that is most likely to belong to the minimum Feedback Vertex Set (FVS) \cite{Karp1972reducibility, zhou2013spin}.
+The removal procedures of BP attacks are as follows.
+At each iteration, belief–propagation equations are solved on the 2-core of network to estimate node's belonging probability to the minimum FVS.
+Here, 2-core is a subgraph obtained after peeling all nodes of degree 0 or 1 recursively.
+Then, the node with the highest probability is selected and removed.
+After the removals, remaining nodes in dangling subtrees are selected as the removal targets in the decreasing order of degrees.

 For investigating the robustness, we apply the usual measure of robustness index defined as follows.

 where the relative size of the LCC is denoted by $S(q)/N$, $S(q)$ is the number of nodes in the LCC after a fraction $q$ of node removals \cite{schneider2011mitigation}.
 A larger value of $R$ indicates the stronger connectivity that the whole connectivity remains even after many nodes are removed.